 You’re probably reading this and thinking “yeah but they were pastors, that is what they were supposed to do.” and you would be partially correct.
-They did fulfill the role of Pastor, as well as Teacher, Evangelist, and all of the other gifts given to the Church through Christ’s accomplishments.
+They did fulfill the role of Pastor, as well as Teacher, Evangelist, and all of the other gifts given to the Church as noted in Ephesians 4.
 That was what they were “supposed” to do.
 But what about you and I?

 Now these are the gifts Christ gave to the church: the apostles, the prophets, the evangelists, and the pastors and teachers.
 Their responsibility is to equip God’s people to do his work and build up the church, the body of Christ.
 This will continue until we all come to such unity in our faith and knowledge of God’s Son that we will be mature in the Lord, measuring up to the full and complete standard of Christ.

 These “gifts” were given to the Church, not just to certain special individuals.
 This is an important distinction because they were not given only to the leaders, pastors, or ministers.
 God does not selectively pick and choose who can benefit from and operate his gift ministries, they are free to all in equal portion and equal value.
 This understanding is amazing because it allows us to realize that we can ALL step into any one of these roles at ANY given time and serve for God.